jackdobinson/aopp_obs_toolchain/USAGE.md

 * Add information on what axes type a script requires.
 [DONE]

+* Alter spectral rebinning to use triangular response function [DONE]

+* Alter documentation in this file for spectral rebinning to reflect new algorithm

 * Alter interpolation script to be more controllable
 * Add seperate SSA script
 * Split interpolation script into: